Close

 Rowing is a silly sport which I love.
 You go backwards really slowly and it’s boring to watch, but the relationships you build are unbelievable.

-There’s a very direct correlation between how hard you work and how fast you go.
+There’s a direct correlation between how hard you work and how fast you go.
 There’s a metaphor in there somewhere.
+It’s also important to genuinely like the people you partner with because life’s too short to not have fun.

-I recently got engaged.
+I recently got married.
 It’s too bad she doesn’t have a sense of humor.